Flotomate/product_docs/source/admin/system-configuration.rst

     b.
 Version of the Agent installation file.

     c.
-Supported OS platform of the Application file (either Windows or Linux).
+Supported OS platform of the Application file (either Windows or Ubuntu).

     d.
 Supported architecture either 32bit or 64bit.